berkgoksel/Elayv/README.md

 and checks if the IP adresses belong to the same person/company.

-#Whats new with Elayv V2.1?
+#Whats new?

 - Added threads (-t).
 - Added support for generating greppable output.
 - Elayv now takes arguments (-m, -w, -l, -r, -i , -t, -o -h).
 - Migrated to python3.
-- Elayv html search is now more reliable.
+- Html search is now more reliable.
-- Elayv now checks for web pages that belong to the same person or company.
+- Checks for web pages that belong to the same person or company using html search.
 - Send browser user-agent information.
 - Added CIDR support.
-(New input format example: 192.168.1.0/24)
-- Elayv now shows scan progress.
+- Now shows scan progress.